We are here to help!

 The Student Legal Aid Office provides legal advice and university charge assistance to University of Maryland undergraduate students.
 The Student Legal Aid Office (SLAO) is separate from the Office of Student Conduct, Office of Civil Rights and Sexual Misconduct, and Office of Rights and Responsibilities.
 At SLAO, we strive to empower students to take ownership of their cases, and we work with students towards a fair outcome.

-The Undergraduate Student Legal Aid Office is now offering in-person and virtual appointments.
+The Undergraduate Student Legal Aid Office is currently offering in-person and virtual appointments.
 For virtual appointments, you will receive a Zoom link via email 10-15 minutes prior to the scheduled appointment time.
 We are not always able to answer calls to the office, however, we will respond to voicemail.
-Our hours are Mondays-Fridays 9 AM - 4 PM.
+Our hours are Mondays - Fridays 9 AM - 4 PM.
 We offer additional hours on Tuesdays from 4 to 7 PM, as well as on Saturdays from 12 PM to 4 PM.

 For more resources, go to our Links page.